 3. Scholarships, awards, and general support are available

 Knowing school administration personally helps in a multitude of other areas as well.
 A smaller student population usually means more money is available.
 Especially at small private colleges, this can sometimes mean more scholarship opportunities in general—see endowed scholarships.
 You may find that it's also easier to contact the financial aid office, and if they know you by name, they're usually more understanding if you can't make a payment right on time or need some extra assistance.
 Additionally, smaller colleges can give you more opportunities for awards and recognition within your program and across the school.

 4. Participation in school activities is easier and often more meaningful

 A small population equates to even smaller clubs.
 Don't worry about being cut, wait-listed, or sitting in the back of a room for your first two or three years.
 At small colleges, you can easily join in and be an active member of just about any club or board you desire.
-Most clubs want all the members they can get, and it's a great way to meet students outside of your classes.
-You can feel free to start your own group as well!
+Most clubs want all the members they can get, and it's a great way to meet students outside of your classes (and have a ton of fun, too).
+Not finding your niche?
+You can always start your own group as well!